Ghana issued accreditation to inspect, certify fish products for export

 The Deputy Director General in charge of Operations at the GSA, Mr Charles Amoako, said many efforts went into the processes for GSA to acquire the accreditation which began with an application in 2013.

-The requirements for obtaining the accreditation included capacity building of personnel, upgrading of laboratory facilities to meet international standards, improvement of
+The requirements for obtaining the accreditation included capacity building of personnel, upgrading of laboratory facilities to meet international standards, improvement of mechanism of the authority, ensuring confidentiality of client information, as well as of the technical competence and management systems at the GSA.

 There was eventually an evaluation of the assessment results and eventual acceptance of the application and issuance of the certificate.